 The Compensation Committee recognized that fiscal 2015 was a transition year of ramping up manufacturing capacities, developing and launching new product programs that effectively changed 70% of the products from fall to fall, making major changes to reposition the website and other technology platforms, expanding marketing programs, renovating and continued repositioning of the retail footprint and the expansion and enhancement of the retail management.
 The Compensation Committee observed that while the disruption to the business due to this rapid transition did not provide for the target adjusted operating income growth rate, the Company nonetheless did generate strong adjusted operating income.
 The Compensation Committee further considered the relative compensation levels of the NEOs as compared to market comparables and the Chief Executive Officer, and that in fiscal 2015, the Company considered and evaluated various substantial debt and capital return alternatives for its shareholders.
-The Compensation Committee recognized that such debt financing would subject the Company to higher financial demands and a debt placement process that the Compensation Committee believed would require long-term stability for the executive team of the Company.
+The Compensation Committee believed would require long-term stability for the executive team of the Company.
 The Compensation Committee considered these to be unusual, non-recurring issues for the Company and that the Company's best interests would be served by providing appropriate incentive compensation to the NEOs.
-At the same time, however, the Compensation Committee determined to increase for fiscal 2016 the target increase for adjusted operating income from 5% (applicable to fiscal 2015) to 8% (applicable to fiscal 2016) for purposes of the Annual Cash Bonus Incentive Program.
-Based upon these considerations, the Strong adjusted operating income and the major efforts expended by the NEOs in successfully implementing and leading through the major transition, the Compensation Committee therefore awarded the discretionary Annual Cash Bonus compensation Incentive Award compo comprised of \$390,000 to be distributed to the NEOs other than the Chief Executive Officer, in amounts recommended by the Chief Executive Officer.
+At the same time, however, the Compensation fiscal 2016 for target increase for adjusted operating income from 5% (applicable to fiscal 2016) to 8% (applicable to fiscal 2016) for purposes of the Annual Cash Bonus Incentive Program.
+Based upon these considerations, the strong adjusted operating income adjusted operating income adjusted operating income and the major efforts expended by the NEOs in successfully implementing and leading through the major transition, the Compensation Committee therefore awarded the discretionary Annual Cash Bonus compensation Incentive Award component that was comprised of \$390,000 to be distributed to the NEOs other than the Chief Executive Officer, in amounts recommended by the Chief Executive Officer.
 For fiscal 2015, after its review and discussion, the Compensation Committee approved the Incentive Awards for each of the NEOs.